HOW TO MAINTAIN YOUR BUTTERFLY KNIFE

 4. Give it an edge

-Your knife is a tool, first and foremost.
+It may have been designed for rollovers, aerials, and twirls, but your butterfly is still a knife.
 Keep that blade sharp and ready for service at all times.
-Besides, a dull balisong might as well be a trainer.
+Besides, a dull balisong might as well be a trainer, amiright?
 The sharpener you use will depend on your knife’s blade steel type.
-As a general rule, lower quality steels should sharpen fairly easily, while more premium steels may require specialized tools, or even a professional touch.
+As a general rule, lower quality steels will dull more quickly but sharpen fairly easily, while more premium steels will keep their edge but may require specialized tools—or even a professional touch.
 Check out our collection of sharpening stones, files, rods, and other knife sharpening tools.
 We’ve got lots.

 And there you have it.
 Four simple steps for maintaining a good relationship with your balisong.
 A good rule of thumb to remember with all knives is this: